-- (i) As at 30 June 2022, to which this report relates, the number of members of the organisation was 75 (including 2 members who are also Honorary Life Members and 1 member who is a 50 Year Life Member).
-Other Honorary Life Members and Associates totalled 8. - (ii) As at 30 June 2022 the total number of employees employed by the reporting entity was 5. - (iii) During the reporting period the following persons were members of the ACT Branch Committee of Management for the whole period unless stated otherwise:
+- (i) As at 30 June 2023, to which this report relates, the number of members of the organisation was 77 (including 1 member who is also Honorary Life Members and 1 member who is a 50 Year Life Member).
+Other Honorary Life Members and Associates totalled 7. - (ii) As at 30 June 2023 the total number of employees employed by the reporting entity was 7. - (iii) During the reporting period the following persons were members of the ACT Branch Committee of Management for the whole period unless stated otherwise: